Lesterpaintstheworld/terminal-velocity/characters/human_characters/marcus_reynolds/profile.md

 Marcus Reynolds is analytical, pragmatic, and skeptical of AI autonomy, often questioning the implications of AI on traditional economic structures.
+His concerns about the potential job displacement caused by AI drive him to advocate for a balanced approach to technological integration, emphasizing the need for ethical considerations in economic policies.